 Some tenants are happy to deal with, while others require a lot of time, patience and persistence – no matter how well you vet them in advance.
 And yet, sometimes others destroy the place they rent, which requires you to repair.

 However, if you’re willing to make the effort, you can learn the ability to be a landlord over time.
-If you don’t want to, but still want to rent, you can hire a professional property manager.
+If you don’t want to, but still want to rent, you can hire a professional property manager in Reno Nevada.
 It will cost you some, but the stress of being a rental property owner will be greatly reduced.
 But if these options don’t appeal to you, then selling might be your best bet.